vimlord/Clustering-Background-Subtraction/README.md

 ## About

 The program performs its operation by searching for the most common pixel value for a given pixel across all frames.
-This is done using K-means clustering in the given implementation, although other clustering algorithms would also work in its place.
+The provided software allowed this to be done with either k-means or DBSCAN, although other clustering algorithms would also work in its place.
 The operation is applied across each pixel in order to generate an output image.

 ## Dependencies

-The program utilizes a shell script that splits a given clip into frames.
+The program utilizes ```ffmpeg``` in order to split a given clip into frames.
-This operation requires that ```ffmpeg``` be installed.
 Using a package manager, this can be done with one of these methods:

 ```
 # Apt-Get